thachmpham/thachmpham.github.io/md/pxe.md

 ```

 ## 2.2.
-Start a VM Boot from PXE.
+Start a VM booting from PXE.
-Start a virtual machine that boot from the PXE server.
+Start a virtual machine that boots from the PXE server.
 ```sh

 $ virt-install --name=vm1 \